 Try these catchy creative ideas for essays:

 Begin with a question.
-Asking your readers to imagine about the topic is an exceptional way to get them ready to hear extra.
+Asking your readers to imagine the topic is an exceptional way to get them ready to hear extra.
 It can be an effortless question like, “Could it be?”
 Or it can be a more multifaceted question like, “how can that cats always land on their feet?”

 Use explanatory words.
-Creating a portrait in the reader’s mind can make him, or she feels linked to your writing.
+Creating a portrait in the reader’s mind can make him, or her feels linked to your writing.
 Use words that describe the picture you’re trying to create.
 For example, if you’re writing about activities you like to do in the winter, you can start with, “Jumping in huge, slushy, icy puddles is undoubtedly on my list of desired things to do in the winter, but nothing beats a snowball fight on a cold, blustery day.”

 Put a mystery on the table.
 Give your readers just a sufficient amount to make them curious.
 Include a few fine points and leave the rest to their imaginations.
 Make an effort like, “’I could feel my eyebrows and eyelashes freezing because of the icy wind blowing.
 We couldn’t possibly imagine what would come next.”